 Primary Years Program (Grades 1-5)

 The Primary Years Program (PYP) at Dwight School focuses on the development of the whole child, both in the classroom and in the world outside.
-The student-centered nature of the PYP allows Dwight to always put the student – and their strengths and interests – first.
-No two students are alike, and the School goes out of its way to find and nurture each child’s unique ‘spark of genius.’
-One may be a budding artist, another a future mathematician, and still another a great comedian in the making.
+The student-centered nature of the PYP allows Dwight to always put the student – and his/her strengths and interests – first.
+No two students are alike, and the School goes out of its way to find and nurture each child’s unique "spark of genius."
+One may be a budding artist, another a future mathematician, and still another a great comedian-in-the-making.